-(in A\$ thousands) 2022 2021 2020 Net cash used in operating activities (22,763) (9,111) (8,810) Net cash from investing activities (2,365) Net cash from financing activities 3,726 28,109 12,139
+(in A\$ thousands) 2023 2022 2021 Net cash used in operating activities (15,156) (22,763) (9,111) Net cash used in investing activities (2,365) Net cash from financing activities 12,972 3,726 28,109

 Operating activities.
 Net cash used in operating activities for the three fiscal years primarily represents net outflows for the cost of the R&D programs and the general and administrative costs of running the business.
 This amount is heavily impacted by the cost of the clinical programs, as well as cost containment measures adopted to manage the general and administrative costs of the business.